davelongdev/davelongdev/README.md

 ## Overview

 I'm a software developer with interests in IT, security, AI and data, systems, and computer science.
 I've been studying and working with software development and tech since 2022.
-I've studied front-end and back-end development, low-level programming with a focus on c and assembly, and IT and computer systems.
+I've studied front-end and back-end development, low-level programming with a focus on C and assembly, and IT and computer systems.
 I'm most comfortabe working with Python, Javascript, Go, C, and HTML and CSS.
 I'm also familiar with php, C++, and lua.
 I've worked on web development projects using Hugo, Astro, and WordPress.

 ## Main Projects